Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Introduction

 \section{Introduction}

 Delaunay triangulations play a central role in discrete and computational geometry.
 In many applications, however, one needs to deal with a different topology which requires to substitute disks in the definition with another family.
-If this other family consists of the homothets\footnote{The homothetic copy of a set is its scaled and translated copy (roations are not allowed).} of some convex shape, then most properties generalize in a straight-forward manner \cite{Ma2000}.
-In this paper we study what happens when this is not the case, i.e., we only suppose that our underlying family is a family of (possibly non-convex) pseudo-disks.
+If this other family consists of the homothets\footnote{A homothetic copy of a set is its scaled and translated copy (rotations are not allowed).} of some convex shape, then most properties generalize in a straight-forward manner \cite{Ma2000}.
+In this paper we study what happens when this is not the case, more precisely, we study the problem for families of (possibly non-convex) \emph{pseudo-disks}.
 Now we make the exact definitions.

-\begin{defi} Given a finite set of points $S$ and a family of regions $\F$, the vertices of the \emph{Delaunay-graph $\D({S,\F})$ of $S$ with respect to $\F$} correspond to the points of $S$, and two vertices $p,q\in S$ are connected by an edge if there is an $F\in \F$ such that $S\cap F=\{p,q\}$. \end{defi}
+\begin{defi} Given a finite set of points $S$ and a family of regions $\F$, for a region $F\in \F$ we denote by $H_F=S\cap F$, the subset of $S$ defined by $F$.
+The vertices of the \emph{Delaunay-hypergraph} of $S$ with respect to $\F$ correspond to the points of $S$ and its hyperedges are $\{H_F:F\in\F\}$ (with multiplicities removed).
+The Delaunay-graph $\D({S,\F})$ is the graph formed by the size-$2$ hyperedges of this hypergraph. \end{defi}

-Note that if $S\subset \mathbb R^2$ and $\F$ is the family of disks, this gives back the usual definition of Delaunay triangulations.
+Thus, the vertices of the \emph{Delaunay-graph $\D({S,\F})$ of $S$ with respect to $\F$} correspond to the points of $S$, and two vertices $p,q\in S$ are connected by an edge if there is an $F\in \F$ such that $H_F=S\cap F=\{p,q\}$.
+If $S\subset \mathbb R^2$ and $\F$ is the family of disks, this gives back the usual definition of Delaunay triangulations (when no four points from $S$ are on a circle).
 It is well-known that this graph with respect to disks is planar, moreover, drawing its edges as straight-line segments we get a plane drawing in which the drawing of an edge $pq$ lies inside every disk containing both $p$ and $q$.
 This is true also when the regions are the homothets of some convex region, or more generally, when $\F$ is a pseudo-disk arrangement containing only convex regions (as we will soon see).

 \begin{defi} A Jordan region is a (simply connected) closed bounded region whose boundary is a closed simple Jordan curve.
-A family of Jordan regions is called a \emph{family of pseudo-disks} if the boundaries of every pair of the regions intersects in at most two points. \end{defi}
+A family of Jordan regions is called a \emph{family of pseudo-disks} if the boundaries of every pair of the regions intersect in at most two points. \end{defi}